qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Multipath TCP {{RFC6824}} is currently the most widely deployed multipath transport protocol on the Internet.
-While its design impacted the initial versions of the Multipath extensions for the QUIC protocol, there are now major differences between boths protocols that we now highlight.
+While its design impacted the initial versions of the Multipath extensions for the QUIC protocol, there are now major differences between both protocols that we now highlight.

 Multipath TCP Bidirectional Paths vs. QUIC Uniflows
 ---------------------------------------------------